Binaries¶

 Customize docker-compose run options for docker binaries

-You can customize docker-compose run options by using DDB_RUN_OPTS environment variable.
-It can be used define environment variables to the container running the binary using docker-compose -e flag.
+environment variables to the container running the binary using docker-compose -e

 # To run phpunit with code coverage, XDEBUG_MODE environment variable has to be set to "coverage"